 Is shoulder press a compound movement?

-Yes, the shoulder press is considered a compound movement because it works multiple muscle groups, including the deltoids, trapezius, triceps, and core muscles.
+Yes, the shoulder press is a compound movement because it works multiple muscle groups, including the deltoids, trapezius, triceps, and core muscles.

 Takeaways